 How to wean your baby to reduce the risk of food allergies?

-Between 4 and 6 months, introduce gluten-free cereals, fruit and vegetables (not citrus) and avoid wheat and gluten and limit proteins to chicken, pulses and meat.
-From 6 months and after you have started you baby on vegetables and gluten and wheat-free foods, you can start introducing wheat, gluten and other animal proteins including eggs, fish and dairy.
+From 6 months, introduce gluten-free cereals, fruit and vegetables (not citrus) and avoid wheat and gluten and limit proteins to chicken, pulses and meat.
+From 7 months and after you have started you baby on vegetables and gluten and wheat-free foods, you can start introducing wheat, gluten and other animal proteins including eggs, fish and dairy.
 Although remember that eggs need to be cooked through and cow’s/goat’s/sheep’s/non-dairy milk cannot be used as baby’s main drink until 12months.
 Breast of formula milks should be baby’s main drink and an important source of nutrients and calories for your baby.

 When introducing potentially allergenic foods such as wheat, gluten, dairy, eggs, fish, seafood, nuts and peanuts, introduced them individually.
 Also, introduce a new food every three days so you have time to watch for symptoms of any potential allergy, intolerance or sensitivity- a food and symptoms diary can be quite helpful!